MaryAngelique/technical-documentation-page/README.md

 - The .main-section elements should contain at least 5 code elements total (not each).✅

-- The .main-section elements should contain at least 5 li items total (not each).
+- The .main-section elements should contain at least 5 li items total (not each).✅

-- I can see a nav element with a corresponding id="navbar".
+- I can see a nav element with a corresponding id="navbar".✅

 - The navbar element should contain one header element which contains text that describes the topic of the technical documentation.